vincentntang/vincentntang.com/content/posts/20210814-focus-time-limits/index.md

 - I will give myself 1 hour to write this post.
 - I will give myself 3 hours at X night to build this feature for my personal project

 Stating this verbally or on a calendar ahead of time forces you to prioritize things that matter.
-You add a little bit of stress in the process, but the end result is worth it
+You add a little bit of stress in the process, but the end result is worth it.

 Sometimes I might have an avalanche of tasks I need to handle.
 It's alot of stress just thinking about all the things I have to do for a big project.
 I'm building a nonprofit software developer group, so this is what I do: